ReFORM: La Tele

 This project interrogates the line between art object and artisan product using a sculpture/piggy-bank like those sold at the San Ysidro Port of Entry border crossing as the basis for analysis.
-To serve as a more representative souvenir of the city of Tijuana -- which manufactured more television sets than any other city in the world at the time -- we worked with a plaster-artisan to produce a custom piggy-bank in the shape of a television.
+To serve as a more representative souvenir of the city of Tijuana – which manufactured more television sets than any other city in the world at the time – we worked with a plaster-artisan, or yesero, to produce a custom piggy-bank in the shape of a television.